lithops-cloud/lithops/docs/source/storage_config/azure_blob.md

    Option 1:

-     1. Access to the [Azure portal Resource Groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) and create a new Resource group named **LithopsResourceGroup** in your preferred region.
+     1. Access the [Azure portal Resource Groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) and create a new Resource group named **LithopsResourceGroup** in your preferred region.
 If you already have a resource group, omit this step.

      2. Access the [Azure portal Storage Accounts](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) and create a new Storage Account with a unique name, for example: **lithops0sa25s1**.
 If you already have a storage account, omit this step.